sudar-coder321/MicrosoftGraphAPI_Prototype_App/README.md

 This Web app built for TVS Supply Chain Solutions Ltd , fetches data from microsoft graph endpoint and displays it in a tabular format

-It is also used to Help Employees at TVS Logistics Software company have a portal to integrate their Azure data wuth the TVS domain.

-The workers at automobile manufacturing were also benefitted with a sign in portal for connecting online with the TVS domain to track their meeting statuses.

-The App was also hosted in AWS Lambda serverless service which hence made it easier to manage the data without having to configure servers manually.
+Disclaimer :diamonds: :- There is a significant part of this project which has not been uploaded due to company confidentiality guidelines

-Technologies Used:-
+## Technologies Used:-

-Django (a python based framework for managing database and other operations in Backend)
+- Django (a python based framework for managing database and other operations in Backend)

-HTML, CSS , JS (Front end)
+- HTML, CSS , JS (Front end)